Braille opens up a world of information for children and adults alike.

-Invented in 1824, by Louis Braille, the simple dot system is still considered by many people as the best reading system for blind people.
+Invented in 1824, by Louis Braille, the simple raised dot system is still considered by many people as the best reading system for blind people.

 Type your name on the line below to see it appear in Braille.